 The Tomb of Ramose

-Another example of Amarna art can be found on Luxor’s west bank at the Tomb of Ramose.
+Another early example of Amarna art can be found on Luxor’s west bank at the Tomb of Ramose.
 Ramose was the vizier of both Amenhotep III and his son.
 Likewise, his tomb contains examples of both traditional and Amarna art.

 While it was never finished and images of the pharaoh were later etched out, you can still clearly make out the Aten sun disk.
 In front of the pharaoh, meanwhile, are a large number of servants bowing to the pharaoh and kissing the ground.
 The hand-drawn outlines can still be seen if you look closely.